Bourdieu, P. and Passeron, J – C (1990) Reproduction in Education, Society and Culture, 2nd edition, London: Sage Publications.

 The education system needs to both implement the symbolic activities of pedagogic action and to make it look as if it is autonomous.
 It therefore collaborates in misrecognitions.
 There are paradoxes—for example in claiming the authority to teach cultural relativism on the one hand, and yet to claim that the cultivated pupil is ‘a native of all cultures’ on the other (12).
 This shows how the power of the pedagogic action requires a misrecognition of its own position.
 Especially glossed is the notion that pedagogues are nonviolent, that they engage in ‘non directive teaching… Rousseauistic myths of natural education, or pseudo Freudian myths of non repressive education’ (13).

 Pedagogic authority is really about the right to exert symbolic violence and claim legitimacy, so it reinforces arbitrary power.
 It does not need any external validation.
 Pedagogic authority is especially not psychological [ that is related to 'personality'?] , and can be unconscious.
 It is not the basis of rational choice or a social contract.
-The recognition of its authority shows its power—its objects are unable to criticise it [Bourdieu gives a rather Durkheimian example here of an outlaw who rebels but only by accepting that the law has the right to ban him].
+The recognition of its authority shows its power—its objects are unable to criticize it [Bourdieu gives a rather Durkheimian example here of an outlaw who rebels but only by accepting that the law has the right to ban him].
 The strength of pedagogic authority is therefore related to the impossibility of brute domination, and to the extent and unification of market mechanisms which constitute the value of different pedagogies.
 The legitimacy of the power system itself is an important variable in retaining pedagogic authority—it depends on the dominated not realizing their strength or potential.

-Thus analysing pedagogic action is at the heart of analysing the social basis and exercise of power, domination and legitimacy.
+Thus analyzing pedagogic action is at the heart of analyzing the social basis and exercise of power, domination and legitimacy.
 The power relations themselves determine characteristic modes of imposition and concealment.
-This depends on: the congruence of the cultural arbitrary of the dominant group and the particular kind imposed by the pedagogic action; the extent to which coercive imposition is ruled out or apparent [an interesting example follows noting the divergences between cultural and power arbitraries, especially in the case of the French working class who distance themselves from educational culture and its authority, but are also more likely to accept repression and sanctions as legitimate] (16): there may be different stances to corporal punishment—for one group it simply helps them recognise the arbitrary nature of power, while for another it is a mere ‘attribute of teacherly legitimacy’ (16).
+This depends on: the congruence of the cultural arbitrary of the dominant group and the particular kind imposed by the pedagogic action; the extent to which coercive imposition is ruled out or apparent [an interesting example follows noting the divergences between cultural and power arbitraries, especially in the case of the French working class who distance themselves from educational culture and its authority, but are also more likely to accept repression and sanctions as legitimate] (16): there may be different stances to corporal punishment—for one group it simply helps them recognize the arbitrary nature of power, while for another it is a mere ‘attribute of teacherly legitimacy’ (16).

 The recognition of the arbitrary power of a pedagogic action still might not lead to a full understanding of symbolic violence.
 However, the most radical challenges are provided by utopian beliefs in a culture without any arbitrariness, or an individual fulfilment.
 However, utopian thinking like this is understood best as a device to enable a new group to come to power—for example, in the 18th century, French intellectuals embraced the idea of cultural tolerance the better to attack the church.
 In this sense, utopian thinking is still illusory and misrecognises its own violence.